Aircoookie/WLED/usermods/usermod_v2_four_line_display/readme.md

 * `FLD_PIN_SCL`                - The display SCL pin, defaults to 5
 * `FLD_PIN_SDA`                - The display SDA pin, defaults to 4

-All of the parameters can be configured via the Usermods settings page, inluding GPIO pins.
+All of the parameters can be configured via the Usermods settings page, including GPIO pins.

 ### PlatformIO requirements